 Which train tickets from Bradford to Wakefield Kirkgate do I need?

-After selecting Bradford to Wakefield Kirkgate trains that match your travel plans, it’s time to book.
+After selecting the Bradford to Wakefield Kirkgate trains that matches your travel plans, it’s time to book your tickets.
 We’ve made the process simple and straightforward, and that extends to our various types of tickets available.
 There are plenty on offer depending on factors such as the train time, booking date, seat type and the number of people you are travelling to Wakefield with.

 You can also select whether you require a return ticket from Wakefield Kirkgate to Bradford.
-We would recommend purchasing one of these if you plan on returning so you don’t have to visit the ticket office before you catch your returning train.
+We would recommend purchasing one of these if you plan on returning, so you don’t have to visit the ticket office before you catching your returning train.
 Alternatively, if you’re heading on a single trip, simply buy a one-way ticket.

 What services are there on Grand Central trains from Bradford to Wakefield Kirkgate?